lmmentel/batchcalculator/doc/source/tutorial.rst

     :align: center
     :alt: alternate text

-The dialog confirminig the success of the modification should be displayed.
+The dialog confirming the success of the modification should be displayed.

 .. image:: img/tutorial/BC_022.png
     :width: 200px